novalsofyan/quran-web-app/README.md

 ## 📖 Description

 This project was developed with the purpose of learning React.Js.
 Why choose the Qur'an as its focus?
-Because the developer (currently just myself), under the name DreamWeavers Devs, has a vision to create something beneficial for humanity, especially for those who share the same faith as the current developer (Islam).
+Because the developer (currently just myself), under the name Lucid Dreamworks Devs, has a vision to create something beneficial for humanity, especially for those who share the same faith as the current developer (Islam).

 ## 🚀 The technology used